 Surely Multhoma Falls rings a bell as the State’s most popular waterfall, it’s so easy, you barely have to leave the parking lot to enjoy its roar.
-There’s a vine of trails around this waterfall that lead to even more spectacular falls, like Fairy Falls and Wakeenha Falls.
+There’s a vine of trails around this waterfall that leads to even more spectacular falls, like Fairy Falls and Wakeenha Falls.

 Latourell Falls is a relatively easy hike near Portland as well featuring two stunning waterfalls.
 Dry Creek Falls is rarely crowded and is usually gushing over crazy basalt cliffs despite its name.